What is covered in our school curriculum?

 We operate a cross curricular approach, blending a variety of delivery innovations across the curriculum.
 The school also delivers learning that is beyond the national curriculum, deepening and widening understanding of the content being covered.
 As a school we operate a cross curricular approach, however, we ensure every individual subject is planned for extensively.

-From the 2017- 18 academic year, children are taught in single-aged classes (2 per year group) with partner teachers planning closely together to ensure consistency.
+From the 2017- 18 academic year, children have been taught in single-aged classes (2 per year group) with partner teachers planning closely together to ensure consistency.
+This continues for the 2018-19 year also.

 EYFS and Key Stage 1 Reading Scheme